oak-hu/oak-hu.github.io/content/Notes/Knowledge of Meaning.md

 I mean, they certainly don't say "the unique [...]", but it seems obvious that they _do_ say that the unique [...]!
 I might contradict them by saying 'the unique object [...] is _not_ red.'
 (Maybe my judgments have been ruined by coarse-grained views of propositions.)

+## Week 4: Davidson & Lewis

+### 1. Indirect Questions

+Claim that 'tell' (and 'ask') are veridical / factive with respect to interrogative but not declarative complements.
+But consider:

+1. Did Ann tell anyone that she's dropping out to take a job in finance?
+2. Did Ann say to anyone that she's dropping out to take a job in finance?
+3. The meteorologists tell us where it's going to rain, but are often wrong.
+4. \# The meteorologists know where it's going to rain, but are often wrong.

+(1) but not (2) seems to license the inference that Ann's dropping out to take a job in finance; meanwhile, (3) seems fine, while (4) sounds horrible.

+Anyway, we can contrast interrogative and relative pronouns:

+5. Mary knew what Fred had in his bag.
+6. Mary hid what Fred had in his bag.
+7. Hilbert already knew what Weyl was going to present to the seminar.

+This difference is grammatically marked in formal German: _Wer hart arbeitet, verdient eine Belohnung_ vs. _Lacon fragte, wer der Maulwurf sei_.

+Consider the following argument:

+> What I immediately see depends upon the light conditions, but no material thing depends upon the light conditions.
+So, what I immediately see is not a material thing.

+The first premise sounds plausible because we naturally hear it with interrogative 'what' (perhaps because it's obviously false with relative 'what').
+But the conclusion is heard with relative 'what'.

+### 2. Davidson

+Claim: One know what a sentence means just in case one knows what is the case iff the sentence is true.

+With the biconditional read materially, this is clearly insufficient.
+Read strictly, this seems quite bad.
+But I'm sympathetic to intensionalism.
+The basic case: intensional semantics is the gold-standard research program, and so shouldn't be abandoned; if you allow impossible worlds into your model, your semantics for logical terms basically aren't compositional, and your model lacks too much structure to be very useful.

+Rumfitt wants to revive a rule-following approach to semantics.

+### 3. Lewis

+> (8a) A man came to the door yesterday
+>
+> (8b) A certain man came to the door yesterday

+These have the same truth-conditions, but they embed differently:

+> (9a) Mary heard that a man came to the door yesterday.
+>
+> (9b) Mary heard that a certain man came to the door yesterday.
+>
+> (10a) Mary was surprised that a man came to the door yesterday.
+>
+> (10b) Mary was surprised that a certain man came to the door yesterday.
+>
+> (11a) If a man came to the door yesterday, the butler told him to go away.
+>
+> (11b) If a certain man came to the door yesterday, the butler told him to go away.

+Rumfitt writes that this is a problem for modeling semantics with function composition, or even for the supervenience of meaning on truth-conditions.
+But that's not right (and I was able to convince him and the class): a natural hypothesis is that 'a certain X' emphasizes the indefinite, making us more readily hear the reading in which it scopes over the whole sentence.
+Of course functions deliver different results if applied in different orders — doubling and adding five is not generally the same as adding five and doubling.

+A more interesting case concerns stress patterns:

+> (12a) Jane gave ME the tickets.
+>
+> (12b) Jane gave me the TICKETS.
+>
+> (13a) Mary was surprised that Jane gave ME the tickets.
+>
+> (13b) Mary was surprised that Jane gave me the TICKETS.
+>
+> (14a) Mary did not know that Jane gave ME the tickets.
+>
+> (14b) Mary did not know that Jane gave me the TICKETS.
+>
+> (15a) Jane gave ME the tickets by mistake.
+>
+> (15b) Jane gave me the TICKETS by mistake.

+Again, Rumfitt asserts that such "cases should lead us to reject the functional model of compositionality".
+But again, I think this is too hasty (and the class seemed to pretty widely agree).
+There's a plausible Gricean story, which goes something like: the choice to say it in this way (rather than in that way, which would've been more natural) tells me more information.
+This sort of 'manner implicature' depends on an alternative being salient; the inference in (13b) is blocked if the speaker is (say) French and so emphasizes the last word of every sentence.
+(Class was mostly English and German, no there were no French people to object.
+Why are there so many Germans in philosophy of language?
+And, like, so many Italians in metaphysics?)